 Wetland Reserve Easements (WRE) are a voluntary opportunity to restore and protect wetlands on private property.
 It is an opportunity for landowners to receive financial incentives to restore wetlands that have been drained for agriculture.

-The program offers landowners three options: permanent easements, 30-year easements, and restoration cost-share agreements of a minimum 10- year duration.
+The program offers landowners three options: permanent easements, 30-year easements, and 30-year contracts (only available to acreage owned by Indian tribes).
 Wisconsin has many WRP restoration projects.